Lab Members

 GitHub

-I am Mingchen Li, currently pursuing my MSc in Information Systems at Northeastern University.
-I obtained my Bachelor's degree in Computer Science with AI from the University of Nottingham, China campus.
+I am Mingchen Li, currently pursuing my Ph.D. in the Department of Computer Science and Engineering (CSE) at UNT.
+I obtained my Bachelor's degree in Computer Science with AI from the University of Nottingham, China campus and Master's degree in Information Systems at Northeastern University.
 Before joining the lab, I gained experience in various NLP topics, including BERT fine-tuning for COVID-19 Tweets at Hong Kong HangSeng University, outcome was published in Expert Systems with Application Journal.
 Additionally, I previously worked as a Software Engineer in China, where I participated in diverse cross-field projects such as deploying the Bayes model on textile machines and handling sensor data in wastewater processing.
 I am eagerly looking forward to contributing to a more efficient and equitable world with the assistance of AI.
 Industrial applications combined with AI have the potential to greatly enhance efficiency.
 I have a strong interest in numerous ML/AI topics and am always open to learning.

 My primary programming languages are Python, Java, and C#.
 I hope that my knowledge and programming skills, though limited, will be an asset to the lab.
 In my free time, you might find me cooking, gaming, or watching anime.